 GST/HST and Other Measures

 The Tax Proposals also contained a number of proposals relating to the GST/HST and other taxes, including cannabis duty and luxury tax.
-Of note, the GST/HST election for closely related parties in section 156 of the Part IX of the Excise Tax Act is proposed to be amended as applied to partnerships so that the requirement for an electing partnership to be resident in Canada is replaced with the more restrictive requirement that each member of the electing partnership be resident in Canada.
+Of note, the GST/HST election for closely related parties in section 156 of the Part IX of the Excise Tax Act is proposed to be amended as applied to partnerships so as to allow groups that include partnerships with non-resident members to qualify as a “qualifying group” for purposes of the election, while maintaining the requirement an electing partnership must be a Canadian partnership (i.e., a partnership each member of which is a corporation or partnership and is resident in Canada).
 The definition of temporary member for purposes of the section 156 election is also proposed to be amended, which will be relevant in the context of reorganizations involving distributions of shares to transferee corporations.

 Another interesting GST/HST change is the proposed inclusion of the following as a new prescribed activity for the joint-venture election: “the operation of a pipeline, rail terminal or truck terminal used for the transportation of oil, natural gas or related or ancillary products.”
 While there has long been discussion of extending the list of qualifying activities for the joint-venture election to all commercial activities, this latest amendment suggests that expansion to all commercial activities is unlikely in the near term.